meganz/MEGAcmd/UserGuide.md

 ## Terminology and Descriptions

 ### Interactive
-Interactive refers to running the MEGAcmd shell which only processes MEGA commands, and sending it commands by typing and pressing Enter.
+Interactive refers to running the MEGAcmd shell which only processes MEGA commands.
+You invoke commands by typing and pressing Enter.
 MEGAcmd shell provides a lot of feedback about what it's doing.
 You can start the MEGAcmd shell with `mega-cmd` (or `MEGAcmd` on Windows).
 You can then issue commands like `ls` directly: <p>
 `ls /my/account/folder`<p>
-or you can get a list of available commands with:
+or you can get a list of available commands with: <p>
 `help`<p>
 or you can get detailed information about any particular command by using the `--help` flag with that command:<p>
 `ls --help`<p>